The Legend of Zelda: 2006–2011: Motion and touch-based swordplay

-Phantom Hourglass was released in June 2007 in Japan and October in North America and Europe for the Nintendo DS.
+Phantom Hourglass was released in June 2007 in Japan and October in North America and Europe on the Nintendo DS.
 It had a cel-shaded 3D graphical design with top-down gameplay and gameplay optimised for the DS' touch screen.
 It was later released on the Wii U Virtual Console.

 The next Legend of Zelda game for the DS, Spirit Tracks, was released in December 2009.
 In this game, the "spirit tracks", railroads which chain an ancient evil, are disappearing from Hyrule.
 Zelda and Link go to the Spirit Tower (the ethereal point of convergence for the tracks) to find out why, but villains Cole and Byrne (Note: Staven in European English-language releases.) steal Zelda's body for the resurrection of the Demon King.
 Rendered disembodied, Zelda is left a spirit, and only Link (and a certain few sages) can see her.
 Together they go on a quest to restore the spirit tracks, defeat the Demon King, and return Zelda to her body.
-Using a modified engine of that used in Phantom Hourglass, the notably new feature in this game is that the Phantom Guardians seen in Phantom Hourglass are, through a series of events, periodically controllable by Zelda.
+Developed using a modified version of the Phantom Hourglass engine, the game's most significant new mechanic allows Zelda to possess and periodically control Phantom Guardians—a recurring enemy type from the previous title.
 It was later released on the Wii U Virtual Console.

 Skyward Sword for the Wii was in development since the end of 2000s.
-The game, the earliest in the Legend of Zelda timeline, reveals the origins of Hyrule, Ganon (here known as Demise), and many elements featured in previous games; it uses Wii's MotionPlus feature as well.
+The game, the earliest in the Legend of Zelda timeline, reveals the origins of Hyrule, Ganon (here known as Demise), and many elements featured in previous games; it uses the Wii's MotionPlus feature as well.
 It was released in November 2011.
-An HD remaster, with optional button-only controls, was released for Nintendo Switch in 2021.
+An HD remaster, with optional button-only controls, was released on the Nintendo Switch in 2021.